harshita2201301024/obsidian/data/Startup/Shilpa.md

 **Pros:**

+1. Shilpa will learn lot of things
-1. We will be saving 6 lakh per month
+2. We will be saving 6 lakh per month
-2. Shilpa will be lear
+3. No risk Involved

 **Cons:**